 Dr Nikoleta Kotsina

 Nikoleta studied Physics at the University of Ionnina, Greece, graduating in 2008.
 In 2015 she obtained her PhD from the University of Ioannina where she investigated ionization/dissociation of small molecules with shaped intense laser pulses.
 She remained in Ioannina as a postdoc for 6 months before coming to Heriot-Watt in February 2016.
-In the group she performed time-resolved photoelectron imaging experiments exploiting fs-VUV pulses and novel schemes for broadly tuneable UV/VUV generation using hollow-core photonic crystal fibres and capilliaries.
-Nikoleta left the group in December 2021 and now works as a PDRA for Prof. John Travers, who is also based at Heriot-Watt University
+In the group she performed time-resolved photoelectron imaging experiments exploiting fs-VUV pulses and novel schemes for broadly tuneable UV/VUV generation using hollow-core photonic crystal fibres and capillaries.
+Nikoleta left the group in December 2021 and now works as a PDRA for Prof. John Travers, a current collaborator who is also based at Heriot-Watt University

 Dr Paul Lane

 Paul studied for a BSc and Masters degree in Physics at the University of Liverpool prior to obtaining a PhD at the University of Edinburgh.
 He then took up PDRA positions developing an ultrafast electron diffractometer at Edinburgh and later York, and using multidimensional spectroscopy to study ultrafast dynamics in the solution phase.
 In 2015 Paul began working at Heriot-Watt in the group of Matt Costen applying frequency modulated spectroscopy to the gas-liquid interface.
 Paul joined the Townsend group in January 2020 working on the development of a transient absorption spectrometer and left in January 2021, returning to work with Prof. Costen once again.